PERQ: Processor

-The PERQ CPU was a microcoded discrete logic design, rather than a microprocessor.
+The CPU of the original PERQ and the PERQ 2 was a microcoded discrete logic design, rather than a microprocessor.
 It was based around 74S181 bit-slice ALUs and an Am2910 microcode sequencer.
 The PERQ CPU was unusual in having 20-bit wide registers and a writable control store (WCS), allowing the microcode to be redefined.
 The CPU had a microinstruction cycle period of 170 ns (5.88 MHz).

+One differentiating feature of the processor was its support for a Raster-Op instruction that would initiate an operation combining the data from two blocks of memory, these typically representing two identically sized rectangular areas of the display or display content.
+Processing occurs on 64-bit quantities of data, with the computed data transferred to its destination using the full bandwidth of the memory.
+The effects of this hardware support were described as "impressive", where windows "moved smoothly under the control of the mouse".

 PERQ 1

 The original PERQ (also known as the PERQ 1), launched in 1980, was housed in a pedestal-type cabinet with a brown fascia and an 8-inch floppy disk drive mounted horizontally at the top.

 The PERQ 1 CPU had a WCS comprising 4k words of 48-bit microcode memory.
 The later PERQ 1A CPU extended the WCS to 16k words.
 The PERQ 1 could be configured with 256 KB, 1 or 2 MB of 64-bit-wide RAM (accessed via a 16-bit bus), a 12 or 24 MB, 14-inch Shugart SA-4000-series hard disk, and an 8-inch floppy disk drive.
 The internal layout of the PERQ 1 was dominated by the vertically mounted hard disk drive.
 It was largely this that determined the height and depth of the chassis.

 A basic PERQ 1 system comprised a CPU board, a memory board (incorporating the framebuffer and monitor interface) and an I/O board (IOB, also called CIO).
 The IOB included a Zilog Z80 microprocessor, an IEEE-488 interface, an RS-232 serial port, hard and floppy disk interfaces and speech synthesis hardware.
 PERQ 1s also had a spare Optional I/O (OIO) board slot for additional interfaces such as Ethernet.

 A graphics tablet was standard.
 Most PERQ 1s were supplied with an 8½ ×11-inch, 768×1024 pixel, portrait orientation, white phosphor monochrome monitor.